 In general, the Hamiltonian of this extended E$_n$SSH is as follows.

 where the corresponding Bloch Hamiltonian takes the form:

 where $q(k) = t_1 + t_2 e^{-ik} + t_3 e^{ink} + t_4 e^{-i(n+1)k}$.

 We now illustrate the Wilson line approach by numerically computing the topological invariant of the E$_9$SSH model using equ.
 (17).
+Here E$_9$SSH means $A_i\!\to\!B_{i+9}$ and $B_i\!\to\!A_{i+10}$, and all computations use $q(k)$ from equ.
+(24).
 This model exhibits a nice series of quantized invariants from -9 to 10 as shown in fig. \ref{fig:LR9b}.
 Note that the winding number computed numerically from equ.
 (12) gives identical results to $\gamma$ computed using (17), which is expected.
 However, in the case of a multiband system, $\nu$ and $\gamma$ give distinct results (see section C).
 In experimental systems described by SSH-like models, the topological invariant can be identified by topological edge states using the bulk-boundary correspondence.
-Indeed, experimental systems are by nature finite and will generally possess two edges.
+Indeed, many experimental systems are finite and possess two edges.
 For an even-length chain, the number of edge states comes in pairs (left and right edge states).
-Hence $\gamma=\frac{1}{2}\#$ of edges states.
+Hence $\gamma=\frac{1}{2}\#$ of edge states.
 Numerically, we can evaluate the number of edge states from the eigenvectors and eigenvalues of the finite-size E$_9$SSH model.
-For a finite system of size $N$, the onset of edge states in terms of the hopping parameters $t_1, \cdots, t_4$ depends on the system size.
+For a finite system of size $N$, the onset of edge states in terms of the hopping parameters $t_1, \cdots, t_4$ depends on the size of the system.